timostamm/protobuf-ts/MANUAL.md

 ### gRPC web transport

-While gRPC requires HTTP 2 support on your server and client, gRPC web is a subset that works with HTTP 1.
+While gRPC requires HTTP 2 support on your server and client, gRPC web is a subset that works with HTTP 1. gRPC works with unary and server streaming methods.

-A gRPC service can be made available as gRPC web using the [envoy proxy](https://www.envoyproxy.io/), or the nuget package `Grpc.AspNetCore.Web`, if you are using Grpc.AspNetCode.

-gRPC works with unary and server streaming methods.
 Client streaming and duplex streaming is not supported.

+Any gRPC service can be made available via gRPC web using the [envoy proxy](https://www.envoyproxy.io/).
+If you use the .NET Core gRPC implementation `Grpc.AspNetCode`, you may want to usethe nuget package `Grpc.AspNetCore.Web` to add gRPC web support.

 To use the gRPC web transport, install the package `@protobuf-ts/grpcweb-transport`.